ConcernedCitizen2025/Project2025-Assistant/_questions/079-schedule-f-impact-federal-civil-service.md

 ---
 layout: question
-title: "Schedule F Impact"
+title: "The Impact of Schedule F on the Federal Civil Service: Structure and Independence"
+description: "Explore how the implementation of Schedule F, proposed by Project 2025, could impact the structure and independence of the federal civil service, potentially leading to politicization and reduced merit-based hiring."
 ---

+# The Impact of Schedule F on the Structure and Independence of the Federal Civil Service

-### *How would the implementation of Schedule F impact the structure and independence of the federal civil service?*
+## *How would the implementation of Schedule F impact the structure and independence of the federal civil service?*

-# The Impact of Schedule F on the Structure and Independence of the Federal Civil Service: A Detailed Analysis

 **Introduction**

-The federal civil service is designed to function as an impartial, professional body that serves the public by implementing the laws and policies set by elected officials.
-Over time, the civil service has developed safeguards to ensure that federal employees can perform their duties without undue political influence, thereby maintaining the integrity and effectiveness of the government.
-The introduction of "Schedule F," a policy initially proposed under the Trump administration and supported by Project 2025, seeks to reclassify certain federal employees, stripping them of civil service protections.
-This analysis will explore how the implementation of Schedule F could impact the structure and independence of the federal civil service, with a particular focus on potential threats to democracy.
+Schedule F, proposed under the Trump administration and supported by Project 2025, seeks to reclassify federal employees involved in policy-making, stripping them of civil service protections.
+This shift could politicize the federal workforce, erode merit-based hiring, and increase executive control.
+This analysis explores how Schedule F could reshape the federal civil service and the potential consequences for democracy and government accountability.

 **Impact on the Structure of the Federal Civil Service**